| "A Remarkable

 couldn't take it, that was your problem.
 If you

+could you were his friend.
 At the time he was in his sixties, but he could

+still turn on the charm for the ladies.
 I had already decided on a trade-in price for

 his existing Ute.
 It was a 1937 International and